 Liberally educated individuals demonstrate strong thinking skills, empowered learning and intellectual curiosity.
 At Colby-Sawyer, you develop the ability to integrate knowledge from multiple disciplines through a liberal education curriculum that provides you with the model for successful college-level work and supports learning in your major area of study.

-During your first semester you will choose First-Year Symposium based on your interest in the theme.
-The First-Year Symposium introduces you to the demands and pleasures of rigorous intellectual endeavors and helps you develop good habits, develops your abilities to work collaboratively in a community of learners, and helps you appreciate the interconnectedness of knowledge from disciplines across the breadth of human experience.
+During your first semester you will choose a First-Year Symposium based on your interest in the theme.
+The First-Year Symposium introduces you to the demands and pleasures of rigorous intellectual endeavors and helps you develop good study habits, develops your abilities to work collaboratively in a community of learners, and helps you appreciate the interconnectedness of knowledge from disciplines across the breadth of human experience.

-All Colby-Sawyer you broaden your knowledge in areas outside of your major by exploring subjects across the curriculum.
+At Colby-Sawyer you broaden your knowledge in areas outside of your major by exploring subjects across the curriculum.
 Some courses may also fulfill requirements in your major.
 You may choose one course from each of the following areas: